26 March 2020

-- Chequered flag: End of day
+- Checkered flag: End of day

 Driving on a racetrack puts additional strain on your car, so you want to make sure your car is in good condition to guarantee safety and maximum performance on the track.
 When it comes to getting your car racetrack-ready, there are certain things you want on your track day checklist.
 If you’re a car pro, you can self-inspect your car; otherwise, we recommend you get advice from a mechanic you trust.

 Generally, the older the car, the more thoroughly it needs to be checked — especially critical components of the car that guarantee safety.
-Make sure all the bolts and clips are tight and secure, and check the tightness of your engine mounts, gearbox mounts, subframe mountings, exhaust, steering rack and suspension fixings.
+Make sure all the bolts and clips are tight and secure, and check the tightness of your engine mounts, gearbox mounts, subframe mountings, exhaust, steering rack, and suspension fixings.
 If any control lights are on, you should get them checked out.

-First, you want to make sure your wheels are well balanced.
+First, you want to make sure your wheels are well-balanced.
 Vibrations you feel on a regular road will feel more extreme when racing on the track.

 The brakes are a crucial part of your car.
 On the racetrack, you reach faster speeds and do extreme cornering, so you need to make sure that your brakes are properly functioning to avoid any accidents.

 Also, with more horsepower, your car needs stronger brakes and higher quality brake pads.
 Generally, your brakes should be in good condition, with no leaks as well as undamaged brake pads and rotors.
 Since brake pads experience stronger wear on the track, you want to make sure they have enough material left on them before a track day.
 In case of extreme wear, it’s a good idea to have a spare set of brake pads on hand.
 And while you’re checking the brake pads, don’t forget to check your brake fluid.